 Previous Oregon Minimum Wage

-The previous standard Oregon minimum wage for 2024 was $14.20 per hour (standard minimum wage rate).
+The previous standard Oregon minimum wage for the first half of 2024 was $14.20 per hour (standard minimum wage rate).
 The previous special wage rates in Oregon for specific locations were:

 - Portland Metro Minimum Wage: $15.45 per hour